 4. Desert

 Temperatures in the average desert habitat might reach 120 degrees Fahrenheit or more.
-While they can be extremely hot, deserts are also known for cooling down at night – this gives its unique selection of nocturnal nature the time to flourish.
+While they can be extremely hot, deserts are also known for cooling down at night, which gives their unique selection of nocturnal nature the time to flourish.

 Deserts might not look like it at first sight, but they are an ideal habitat for many.
 Arizona and Ethiopia are two examples of the world’s deserts, rich in life – but still with much of a need for environmental protection to preserve these areas for the future.